ilaria-carnevale/ai_engineering_professionai/README.md

 # Master in AI Engineering - Profession.ai

-Welcome to my repository dedicated to the **Master in AI Engineering** with **Profession.ai**.
-This repository contains all the main topics, exercises, and final projects I have developed and completed each course module.
+Welcome to my repository dedicated to the **Master in AI Engineering** with **Profession.ai**. <br> This repository contains all the main topics, exercises, and final projects I have developed and completed each course module.

 ## Repository Structure